This Article is about the tool called Hyper-V Performance Monitor Tool (PowerShell)

 you can download it from the tech net article down the page, or use the link above.

-Over the last few years, we have made rapid changes from Physical Host Machines for production work loads, to these Virtual monstrosities, that now host our whole company.
+Over the last few years, we have made rapid changes from Physical Host Machines for production work loads, to these Virtual Environments, that now host our whole company.

 To be clear, we are interested more in Latency then throughput.
 Latency should be minimized, and throughput will generally increase.